bihealth/bih-cluster/bih-cluster/docs/first-steps/episode-0.md

 In general the users on the cluster will manage their own software with the help of conda.
 If you haven't done so so far, please [follow the instructions in installing conda](../best-practice/software-installation-with-conda.md) first.
 The only premise is that you are able to [log into the cluster](../connecting/configure-ssh/linux.md).
-Make also sure that you are logged in to a computation node using ``.
+Make also sure that you are logged in to a computation node using `srun -p long --time 7-00 --mem=8G --ntasks=8 --pty bash -i`.

 Now we will create a new environment, so as to not interfere with your current or planned software stack, and install into it all the